 The CEREC unit mills your crown restoration from a single block of ceramic in a few minutes

-What are the benefits of CEREC tooth restoration treatment ?
+Benefits of CEREC tooth restoration treatment

 No conventional impressions needed